Coder-Abhijit-1/AI_Notes_App/README.md

 4. Run the app on emulator/device

 ## 📎 Extras
-- Built with ❤️ by Taniya Shaw
+- Built with ❤️ by Abhijit Mondal
 - Developed during internship & personal learning